Professional turning has become more accessible throughout the years.

 You get a lot of tools with this machine.
 For example, you get a wrench, which you will need to set up the faceplate, a knockout bar, a drive spur, and a high-quality live center.
 In short: you will get everything you need.

-We always appreciate that fact when companies add a digital display to their lathe machines.
+We always appreciate that fact when companies add a digital display to their wood lathes.
 Without one, the job gets unnecessary tricky, which is why we chose this machine.
 The digital display allows you to set the right speed to get the job done.

 Some lathe machines make it hard for the average user to get to the belt.
-However, with this lathe machine, you have a lot of space inside the belt, making it easier to adjust it.
+However, with this wood lathe, you have a lot of space inside the belt, making it easier to adjust it.

 Pros